ktbaek/Excess-deaths-Denmark/README.md

 age on the right.*

-In the following figures (Figure 6 and 7), I show the difference between the observed death rates and the expected season adjusted death rates (called
+In the following figures (Figure 6 and 7), I show the difference between the observed death rates and season adjusted baselines (called
 ![\\Delta](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5CDelta "\Delta")death
 rates), effectively de-trending and de-seasonalizing the death rates and baselines.